ivanoff/Resume/README.md

 - Oct.2003 - May.2008 : System Administrator, Senior University Teacher @ European University, Sevastopol, UA.

 ### Projects and Products From Scratch
+- **Image Recognition Microsevice**: microservice for analyze an image (by using Moondream2) and respond to specific questions about its content.
 - **Email Microservice**: microservice for manage SMTP configurations, email templates, and send emails using various SMTP servers and templates.
 - **Antivirus Microservice**: a free and fully functional microservice with client for antivirus file checking using ClamAV.
 - **Ships.trade**: A comprehensive source of shipbrokers' vessel listings on the Internet.
 Easy to find vessel, easy to contact shipbroker.